contrebande-labs/charred/README.md

   - Implement checkpoint milestone snapshot uploading to cloud storage: we need to be able to download the model for local inference benchmarking to make sure we are on the right track.
 There seems to be [rudimentary checkpoint support in the original code](https://huggingface.co/docs/diffusers/training/text2image#save-and-load-checkpoints).
   - No time for politics.
 NSFW filtering will be turned off.
 So we get `FlaxStableDiffusionSafetyChecker` out of the way.
 - Replace CLIP with ByT5 in [original code](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image_flax.py):
-  - Replacing `CLIPTokenizer` with `ByT5Tokenizer`.
+  - ~~Replacing `CLIPTokenizer` with `ByT5Tokenizer`.
 Since this will run on the CPUs, there is no need for JAX/FLAX unless there is hope for huge performance improvements.
-This should be trivial.
+This should be trivial.~~ Merged.
+Needs testing.
-  - Replacing `FlaxCLIPTextModel` with `FlaxT5EncoderModel`.
-This *might* be almost as easy as replacing the tokenizer.
+  - ~~Replacing `FlaxCLIPTextModel` with `FlaxT5EncoderModel`.
+This *might* be almost as easy as replacing the tokenizer.~~ Merged.
+Needs testing.
   - Rewrite `CLIPImageProcessor` for ByT5.
 This is still under investigation.
 It's unclear how hard it will be.
   - Adapt `FlaxAutoencoderKL`, `FlaxUNet2DConditionModel` and `FlaxStableDiffusionSafetyChecker` for ByT5.
 Same as for `CLIPImageProcessor`.